apalala/grako/README.rst

 2.0.4
 -----
     * **Grako** no longer assumes that parsers implement the semantics.
 A separate semantics implementation must be provided.
-This allows for less poluted namespaces and smaller classes.
+This allows for less polluted namespaces and smaller classes.
     * A ``last_node`` protocol allowed the removal of all mentions of variable ``_e`` from generated parsers, which are thus more readable.
     * Refactored *closures* to be more pythonic (there are **no** anonymous blocks in Python_!).
-    * Fixes to the *antlr2grako* example to let it convert over 6000 lines of an ANTLR_ gramar to **Grako**.
+    * Fixes to the *antlr2grako* example to let it convert over 6000 lines of an ANTLR_ grammar to **Grako**.
     * Improved rendering of grammars by grammar models.
     * Now *tokens* accept Python_ escape sequences.
     * Added a simple `Visitor Pattern`_ for ``Renderer`` nodes.
 Used it to implement diagramming.